 An MVP is a “launchable” version of your software that ships only the must-have features — in your software’s case, it’s delivering the unique function it promises to deliver.

 Building an MVP isn’t as time or resource-consuming as coding your entire (planned) software.
 So, for example, if you want to develop an automatic time tracker software for Windows, first start with only offering automatic time tracking.
 Features that boost productivity or offer analysis into the time spent or support for APIs can wait.

 When selling software online, an MVP helps you bring your product to the market sooner and enables you to gauge the demand for your product, collect feedback (and loop it back to the development), and deliver a better product.

 Many software entrepreneurs look for ways to sell Mac apps outside the App Store.
-Likewise, Windows software developers want to sell independently too.
+Similarly, Windows software developers want to sell independently, too.
 They often do so to avoid the hefty commissions these marketplaces charge and the lack of control over their product’s release cadence.
-For these same reasons, selling on digital marketplaces like Amazon, too, doesn’t make sense.
+For these same reasons, selling on digital marketplaces like Amazon, too, makes no sense.

 Building your own software store for selling your software online is the best option.
 If you sell your software on your website, you:

 - Don’t have to pay any commission on your sales to the app stores